christinachance/reclaimed-language-community-attitudes/README.md

 - Code may be used for **non-commercial purposes**, provided proper attribution is given.
 - The dataset and any associated data are **not covered by the MIT License** and remain subject to the Data Storage and Access Policy outlined above.

-See the `LICENSE` file for full details.
+See the `LICENSE.md` file for full details.

 ---